duckling747/Compressiontron/documentation/user_guide.md

 ## How to run the C program

 First navigate into the program directory [here](https://github.com/duckling747/Compressiontron/tree/master/arithmetic_C_program).
-Then generate the executables, by executing
+Then generate the executables, by running
 ```
 make
 ```